PlutoyDev/satisfacotry-save/README.md

 - [saveProps.md](./research/saveProps.md) - a list of all classes, properties, enums and struct in the save file

+## Copyright

+The header files and docs.json, located in ./res direactory, are provided by Coffee Stain Studios.

+The rest of the code are my painstaking work, feel free to use/copy it as you wish, but please give credit where credit is due.
+Thank you.

 ## Environment

 This project uses Node.js and TypeScript.